twio142/treemux/README.md

 - Nvim-Tree to shell interaction possible with [tmuxsend.vim](https://github.com/kiyoon/tmuxsend.vim).
   - You can copy absolute path from Nvim-Tree and paste into the shell.
   - Change directory, execute programs, open with vim and anything you can imagine!
+- Open files from Nvim-Tree to Neovim seamlessly, using [nvim-tree-remote.nvim](https://github.com/kiyoon/nvim-tree-remote.nvim).
+  - Just open the files (double click) and it will show up in another Neovim!

 <img src="https://user-images.githubusercontent.com/12980409/205471418-1eef8eb1-bd63-40f1-b777-3f92d4d71641.gif" width="100%"/>